 A free man, Squanto wanted to return home, so he went to London to try to get a place aboard a ship going back to the Massachusetts colony.
 In the meantime, he worked as a shipbuilder and greatly improved his English.

-In 1619, Squanto was finally able to return home on a ship led by John Smith.
-Tragically, upon arrival he discovered that most of his tribe had died of a plague the year before.
+In 1619, Squanto finally returned home on a ship led by John Smith.
+Tragically, upon arrival, he discovered that most of his tribe had died of a plague the year before.

 It was almost as though God had prepared him perfectly for what happened next: just a year later in 1620, the Pilgrims arrived.
 They were English Calvinists who sought to build a new religious community apart from the Church of England.
 Little did they know that they would end up being saved by a Catholic!